danielyule/hearthbreaker/readme.md

 progress.
 These will allow for anyone to define new cards, by simply writing a JSON object to represent the card.

 _Hearthstone: Heroes of WarCraft_ and _Blizzard_ are trademarks of Blizzard Entertainment.

+###Fireplace
+Jerome Leclanche is attempting to reverse engineer the xml format for the cards associated with Hearthstone and build an engine based on that.
+His work can be found on [Fireplace GutHub page](https://github.com/jleclanche/fireplace)

+###Soot
+[Soot](https://github.com/Mischanix/soot) is a slightly out of date Clojure implementation of all cards in Hearthstone.
+It's not clear how well the implementations work.
+It is interesting for its functional implementation of the cards.